shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 **Class Contributions (Participation) [70 points]**: Students can contribute to class sessions by: asking questions, answering questions, adding comments, thoughts, or opinions to the discussion, helping classmates, offering ideas or suggestions, etc. I expect students to take advantage of online forums (e.g., Canvas, Slack) to ask questions related to course readings, mathematical models, general Python programming, Jupyter Notebook, course exercises, assignments, Canvas, Zoom, or accessing materials.
 I also expect student to help each other by responding to these questions.

 **Reading Responses [65 points]**: For each reading assignment, students will submit a brief response (1 page, single-spaced).
 This is not an article summary; you have to explore your own idea(s) about the readings.
 These must be submitted by 5:00pm on the day before class on Canvas.
-To receive full credit, these must show close reading and thoughtful engagement with the assigned reading for that day.
+To receive full credit, these must show close reading and thoughtful engagement with the assigned readings for that day.
 A high-quality Reading Response provides in-depth, thoughtful exploration of one or more ideas, clearly relates these ideas to the readings in a way that indicates close and careful reading, and is well-written (strong paragraph structure, clear and cogent use of language, free from spelling and grammar errors).
 Some ideas for reading responses:
 -	Identify aspects of the reading with which you disagree and discuss why they are problematic.
--	Discuss what most surprised you about the material in the reading and why you found it surprising.
+-	Discuss what most surprised you about the material in the readings and why you found it surprising.
--	Discuss potential applications of the material in the reading – ways in which it applies to your own life or ideas for how to use the material in the reading to improve the quality of life more broadly.
+-	Discuss potential applications of the material in the readings – ways in which it applies to your own life or ideas for how to use the material in the readings to improve the quality of life more broadly.
 -	Limitations of the theories or research discussed in the readings and how these should qualify our conclusions.
 -	Ideas for new studies or theories in the field.
--	The implications of the research with regard to current social or political issues.
+-	Implications of the research with regard to current social or political issues.
 -	Was their evidence enough for their claims?
 What else would you have liked to see?

 **Article Presentations [50 points]**: Students will sign up to present one research article (15-25 minutes) and lead the class discussion (30 minutes).
 These should include:
 - A brief overview of the paper (i.e., a powerpoint presentation)
 - Discussion/Interpretation of figures when possible/relevant (e.g., no need to interpret figures of brain images)
 - Discussion points or questions (similar to the ones for your reading responses).
 These points should include a discussion of the "computational model" (or models), including:
-    - what model was used?
+    - What model was used?
-    - has it been used in previous papers before?
+    - Has it been used in previous papers before?
-    - why this model?
+    - Why this model?
-    - what are the parameters in the model? what are the correlates of these parameters?
+    - What are the parameters in the model? what are the correlates of these parameters?

-**Jupyter Notebook Execises [105 points, 25 points for #1-3, 30 points for #4]**: Students will complete four coding exercises based on selected course topics throughout the semester
+**Jupyter Notebook Execises [105 points, 25 points for #1-3, 30 points for #4]**: Students will complete four coding exercises based on selected course topics throughout the semester.

 **Project Proposal - Round 1 [25 points]**: Students will submit a 250-300 word abstract describing their research question, hypotheses, and study idea along with an outline of the relevant content (i.e., summary of points for the following sections: Introduction, Experimental Design, Intellectual Merit, Broader Impacts, and Conclusion).
 They should set up a meeting with the instructor (during office hours) to determine a final project.
 Upon completion of this assignment, students will receive feedback and suggestions on how to improve their study and should incorporate this feedback into their proposal (Round 2).

 **Annotated Bibliography [25 points]**: Students will choose 7-10 research articles and summarize the research questions, methods, and results of each paper (behavior only).
-Students should also include a 2-3 sentences on each paper’s relevance to their final project.
+Students should also include 2-3 sentences on each paper’s relevance to their final project.

 **Project Proposal - Round 2 [75 points]**: Students will expand their 250-300 word abstract based on feedback from the instructor.
-Their project proposal should be 2-3 pages (in NSF GRFP format) on a hypothetical research study.
+Their project proposal should be 2-3 pages (in [NSF GRFP format](https://nsfgrfp.org)) on a hypothetical research study.

 **Project Presentation [80 points]**: This presentation will be the “final exam” of this course.
 Students will present their project proposal to the class (10 minutes each) and determine 2-3 questions for a quick class discussion (5-10 minutes).